jcainuk/PHP-MySQL-Project/readme.md

 - Above is a diagram with the overall folder organization of the project.
-- Note the folder separation of front-end components (/CSS, /JS) and back-end components (/classes, /includes etc.)
+- Note the folder separation of front-end components (/CSS, /JS) and back-end components (/classes, etc.)

 ### 2. Understanding Key Files

 - **config.php:**

-  - Check how database connections are established.
+  - How database connection is established.
-  - Look for any constants or settings that configure the application.

 - **index.php:**
-  - Identify how routing is handled.
-  - Understand the flow of the application as users interact with it.
+  - Main application as users interact with it.

 ### 3. Exploring Core Functionality

 - **/admin Directory:**
-  - Review files related to the admin panel for managing content, user roles, and settings.
+  - Files related to the admin panel for managing content, user roles, and settings.
 - **/classes Directory:**
-  - Look into each class to understand its purpose and how it implements object-oriented programming (OOP) principles.
+  - Each class implements object-oriented programming (OOP) principles.

 ### 4. Look at Content Management

 - **article.php:**

-  - Analyze how articles are fetched from the database and displayed.
+  - How individual articles are fetched from the database and displayed.
-  - Understand the query structure and data processing.

 - **/uploads Directory:**
-  - Review how file uploads are handled, including any validation and security measures.
+  - Folder for image uploads

 ### 5. Front-End Components

 - **/css Directory:**

-  - Examine the stylesheets for the layout and design.
+  - Stylesheets for the layout and design.
-  - Look for responsive design practices.

 - **/js Directory:**
-  - Inspect JavaScript files for client-side interactions, form validations, and AJAX calls.
+  - JavaScript files for client-side interactions, form validations, and AJAX calls.

-### 6. .htaccess and Routing
+### 6. .htaccess

-- Understand how the `.htaccess` file controls URL rewriting for clean URLs.
-- Check for any rules that manage access control and redirects.
+- Rules that manage access control, file upload sizes.

 ## Screenshots